Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_nodes/javascript_flow_node.md

 ##### Parameter: Code

-{{% alert title="Caution" color="danger" %}}It is not recommended to provide the code as a Selector.
+{{% alert title="Note" color="primary" %}}It is not recommended to provide the code as a Selector.
 It is a security risk to execute code obtained from unknown sources.{{% /alert %}}

 The **`Code`** parameter is where you define the JavaScript you would like to execute.
 The **Code** should be provided as a String.
 The **Data** parameter is fed into the code snippet as the first argument, `data`.
 The second argument of the code, `logger,` is the {{% variables/apibuilder_prod_name %}} [logger](/docs/developer_guide/project/logging/).